ParaSiF/ParaSiF_OpenFOAM_ESI_Fluid_Submodule/README.md

 ```
 ## Installation

 **Note:** This solver is a submodule of ParaSiF.
-Follow the main ParaSiF repository instructions to initialise submodules.
+Follow the main ParaSiF repository instructions to initialise submodules and install global dependencies.

 ### Steps